 Airplane Developer Looks to Protect ISR Data with Encryption

 While developing a new intelligence, surveillance, and reconnaissance (ISR) system, a large aerospace developer approached Curtiss-Wright for commercial off-the-shelf (COTS) equipment that had to fit into a space-constrained, propeller-driven aircraft.
 For all the ISR equipment to communicate seamlessly, the new system required an Ethernet-based solution.
 The mission computer, sensors, and data concentrator would communicate via Gigabit Ethernet (GbE) with a switch in the middle.
-The plan was to share the data between network clients using a network attached storage (NAS) device.
+The plan was to share the data between network clients using network-attached storage (NAS) device.

 Since maps and mission plans would be transferred from a ground planning station to the new aircraft, the NAS had to include removable storage with multiple terabytes of capacity.
 With sensitive data being transported, the data had to be protected with powerful encryption.